adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 We won't be covering the various image formats in this post.
 To keep things simple, we'll use a libuvc helper function called `uvc_any2rgb()`.
 The function checks the frame for one of the common webcam formats.
 If it finds a match, it does the appropriate conversion to RGB.

-If the frame does not have one of the supported image formats, then `uvc_any2rgb()` will fail.
+If the frame is not one of the supported image formats, then `uvc_any2rgb()` will fail.
 Dealing with this case is outside of the scope of this post but it'll work for most webcams on the market.

 Define a RGB image to write the frame data to.